adamhlt/adamhlt.github.io/content/posts/cube-world-reversing-dump-the-game/index.md

 ![New .text Section](https://cdn.devdojo.com/images/february2022/Capture%209.png)
 ![New Section Zoom](https://cdn.devdojo.com/images/february2022/Capture%209%20zoom.png)

-Presently every sections of the DRM have been removed, the ".text" section looks great, "nullsub" functions are gone and the analysis is way faster.
+Presently every sections of the DRM have been removed, the `.text` section looks great, "nullsub" functions are gone and the analysis is way faster.
 The next step is to check if we can retrieve instructions from the debugger into IDA.

 ## Debugging
 ### Use VEH debugger